KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 In the following we describe all the features the main menu could contain, namely:

 **Document Browser** This is a standard functionality of Knowage Server.
-It enables you to access
+It enables you to access.

 **Workspace** This is available only for KnowageBD and KnowageSI.
 Entering the Workspace you will find the sections: **Recent**, **Documents**, **Data** and **Analysis**.
 The “Recent” area shows the latest documents you were working on, while “Documents” contains the analytical documents the user asks to be archived on this area.
 This way the user has a more rapid and efficient way to retrieve the documents of his interest.
 The “Data” section is made up of the “Dataset” and the “Models” subsections.
 In the **Dataset** one you can access all the self-service BI features.
 Once entered this section, your datasets appear (see Figure 2.3) divided into four categories:

    -  **MY DATA SET**, containing all the datasets created by you,
    -  **ENTERPRISE DATA SET**, where you can find the datasets created by the developer and released to the users,
    -  **SHARED DATA SET**, containing datasets created by other users and shared with you,
    -  **CKAN DATA SET**, available only for KnowageBD, where you can search for open data among different portals and save the selected        ones in your environment.

 ..